ssl-hep/ServiceX_frontend/README.md

 ## Development

 For any changes please feel free to submit pull requests!
 We are using the `gitlab` workflow: the `master` branch represents the latests updates that pass all tests working towards the next version of the software.
 Any PR's should be based off the most recent version of `master` if they are for new features.
-All releases are tagged.
-If bug fixes need to be applied to an existing release, check out the tag for that release and base your PR off that.
-When ready to submit, let us know and we will create a branch (vxxx) for that release with the same name.
+Each release is frozen on a dedicated release branch, e.g. v2.0.0.
+If a bug fix needs to be applied to an existing release, submit a PR to master mentioning the affected version(s).
+After the PR is merged to master, it will be applied to the relevant release branch(es) using git cherry-pick.

 To do development please setup your environment with the following steps:

 1. A python 3.7 development environment
-1. Fork/Pull down this package, XX
+2. Fork/Pull down this package, XX
-1. `python -m pip install -e .[test]`
+3. `python -m pip install -e .[test]`
-1. Run the tests to make sure everything is good: `pytest`.
+4. Run the tests to make sure everything is good: `pytest`.

 Then add tests as you develop.
 When you are done, submit a pull request with any required changes to the documentation and the online tests will run.